"A Park West fusion rooftop over downtown Miami, gold-flecked tuna cones and A5 wagyu set to a DJ. Reserve the terrace for a milestone birthday."

 Is Giselle Miami worth it?

-How hard is it to book Giselle Miami?
+Where is Giselle Miami?

-What is the dress code at Giselle Miami?
+What is the dress code at Giselle?

-Is Giselle Miami good for a birthday?
+Is Giselle Miami good for a group?

 Affiliate disclosure: Restaurants for Kings may earn a commission when you book through our reservation links, at no cost to you.
 Our scores are editorial and never paid for.